 Dr. Parkhurst introduced the Excellence in Patient Care Award to reward students who exemplify the values that are the hallmark of Parkhurst NuVision and that make for an excellent patient care experience.

-“We consider a candidate's technical skills, bedside manner and book smarts when choosing a winner,” said Dr. Parkhurst.
+“We consider a candidate's technical skills, bedside manner, and book smarts when choosing a winner,” said Dr. Parkhurst.
 “Excellent patient care is incredibly important to us at Parkhurst NuVision, so we like to recognize young medical professionals for exemplifying the values that we see as our biggest strength.”

-In addition to the annual awards, Parkhurst NuVision participates in various UIW fundraisers through the year.
+In addition to the annual award, Parkhurst NuVision participates in various UIW fundraisers through the year.
 “Dining in the Dark” is one of the most popular, where each attendee dines blindfolded to simulate eating as a visually impaired or blind person.
 The event raises money for the World Sight Day Challenge, and silent auction items include an All-Laser NuVision LASIK procedure donated by Dr. Parkhurst.

 Linh Nguyen and Anthony Vanrachack, the 2015-2016 recipients of the Parkhurst NuVision Excellence in Patient Care Awards, pictured with Dr. Greg Parkhurst